Proslavery thought

+Proslavery (or pro-slavery) thought is known to have existed since classical antiquity.
+Justifications for slavery are sometimes found in the thought of ancient philosophers, religious texts, and in American and British writings especially before the American Civil War, but also later through the 20th century.

+In the Muslim world, slavery was traditionally sanctioned by religious scripture until the abolition of slavery in the 20th century, when new interpretations were made that prohibited slavery; however traditional interpretation were still argued by religious extremists in the 21st century.

-To be proslavery is to support slavery.
-It is sometimes found in the thought of ancient philosophers, religious texts, and in American and British writings especially before the American Civil War but also later through the 20th century.
-Arguments in favor of slavery include deference to the Bible and thus to God, some people being natural slaves in need of supervision, slaves often being better off than the poorest non-slaves, practical social benefit for the society as a whole, and slavery being a time-proven practice by multiple great civilizations.
+Arguments in favor of slavery include deference to religious scripture, some people being natural slaves in need of supervision, slaves often being better off than the poorest non-slaves, practical social benefit for the society as a whole, and slavery being a time-proven practice by multiple great civilizations.

 Ancient, medieval and early modern Jewish views

 Jewish views on slavery are varied both religiously and historically.
 Judaism's ancient and medieval religious texts contain numerous laws governing the ownership and treatment of slaves.
 Texts that contain such regulations include the Hebrew Bible, the Talmud, the 12th-century Mishneh Torah by rabbi Maimonides, and the 16th-century Shulchan Aruch by rabbi Yosef Karo.
 The original Israelite slavery laws found in the Hebrew Bible bear some resemblance to the 18th-century BCE slavery laws of Hammurabi.^{obsolete source]} The regulations changed over time.
 The Hebrew Bible contained two sets of laws, one for Canaanite slaves, and a more lenient set of laws for Hebrew slaves.
 From the time of the Pentateuch, the laws designated for Canaanites were applied to all non-Hebrew slaves.
 The Talmud's slavery laws, which were established in the second through the fifth centuries CE, contain a single set of rules for all slaves, although there are a few exceptions where Hebrew slaves are treated differently from non-Hebrew slaves.
 The laws include punishment for slave owners that mistreat their slaves.
 In the modern era, when the abolitionist movement sought to outlaw slavery, some supporters of slavery used the laws to provide religious justification for the practice of slavery.

 Today, slavery is considered absolutely unacceptable in Judaism.